 - Identifies injuries that are, and are not, covered by workers’ comp

 - Describes the benefits available for employees under workers’ comp

 What is workers’ compensation?

 Workers’ compensation is a benefit for your employees that pays for injuries, and certain injury-related expenses, that occur during or arise out of the employee’s course of work.

 Workers’ compensation employee benefits and employer responsibilities are determined by state laws.
 However, common elements of workers’ compensation rules exist across the various state laws.

-A follow-up article will detail state-specific workers’ compensations requirements and resources.
+A follow-up article will detail state-specific workers’ compensation requirements and resources.

-Most states require employers with one or more employees to carry workers’ compensation coverage.
-A few states don’t require workers’ compensation coverage until the employer hires a certain number of employees.
+Most states require employers with one or more employees to carry workers’ comp coverage.
+A few states don’t require coverage until the employer hires a certain number of employees.